Skip to content

 Testing

-B32CC can be tested in combination with the Assembler (ASMPY) and Verilog simulation using the provided test suite commands from the Makefile:
+Both toolchains can be tested in combination with the Assembler (ASMPY) and Verilog simulation:

 make test-b32cc